stuRobotics/stellax_3.5/README.md

 }Distance;
 ```
 - **State data**: <br>
-The state data is sent to the master computer by serial port, which contain the actural speed of two wheels and the obstacle distance in 5 directions. 's' indicates the beginning of data, 'e' indicates the end of data. <br>
+The state data is sent to the master computer by serial port, which contains the actural speed of two wheels and the obstacle distance in 5 directions. 's' indicates the beginning of data, 'e' indicates the end of data. <br>
 <img src=https://github.com/stuRobotics/stellax_3.5_stm32/blob/master/img/state_data.png /> <br>

 - **Control data**: <br>
-The control data is received from the master computer by serial port, which contain the expected speed of two wheels. <br>
+The control data is received from the master computer by serial port, which contains the expected speed of two wheels. <br>
 <img src=https://github.com/stuRobotics/stellax_3.5_stm32/blob/master/img/Control_data.png width=400/> <br>

 - **Other data**: <br>
-These data is used to devices checking.
+These data is used for devices checking.
 In datails, usart_check_frame is for serial port checking, lidar_work_frame is received from master computer, which indicates the lidar is working.
 In contrast , lidar_stop_frame indicates the lidar stoped.
 	- usart_check_frame: "stttte"
 	- lidar_work_frame:  "slidae"
 	- lidar_stop_frame:  "sfaile"